- This post contains affiliate links. Read more here.

-Their mascot may be the beautiful bull terrier Bullseye, but they’re a staunch “service dog-only” environment (along with Sears, Staples, and others).
-Thankfully, many national chains have locations that allow dogs, and the list is growing all the time.
+Their mascot may be the beautiful bull terrier Bullseye, but they’re a staunch “service dog-only” environment (along with Costco, Walmart, IKEA, and others).
+However, dog-friendly stores are increasing in number.

 Before You Go Shopping with Your Dog

-11 Dog-Friendly Stores Nationwide
+19 Dog-Friendly Stores Nationwide

 #1 – Petco